jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 There is a way to address this at least in Java; however, I won't present it until the next blog entry, which will feature the Flyweight Design Pattern (TBD).

 # Summary
 As you can tell if you've made it this far, I'm not a big fan of Singleton.
-I rarely use it myself, and when I do use it, it's usually to implement a hidden collection, which I'll demonstrated with the Flyweight, Prototype and possibly the Object Pool Design Patterns (TBD).
+I rarely use it myself.

-Use of [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) will cover many cases where Singleton would have been used.
+[Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) will cover many cases where Singleton would have previously been used.
 Rather than depending upon Singleton, a [Configurer](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer) can create and inject a single instance into an application.

 # References
 * [Wikipedia Singleton Design Pattern](https://en.wikipedia.org/wiki/Singleton_pattern)